Vodka - How is vodka made?

 Some crops grow better than others in certain climates and traditions and tastes have dictated that farmers and distillers in different countries favour different crops.
 The Poles use mostly rye to make their vodka, the Finnish favour barley and the Russians and indeed most other nations tend to use wheat.

-Here is a list of raw ingredients and the typical flavour profiles they impart to the vodka:
+Raw ingredients and the typical flavour profiles they impart to vodka

 Wheat: subtle aniseed and pepper, lemon zest.